angelswat/academic-kickstart/content/home/experience.md

   description = """
   Activities include:

-  * Reviewing literature about wind turbines fault detection
+  * Reviewing literature about wind turbines fault detection and unbalanced data.
-  * Developing machine & deep learning models, such as, NN, SVM, KNN, XGBoost
+  * Developing machine & deep learning models, such as, NN, SVM, KNN, XGBoost to predict pre-faults in wind turbines.
   """